pdxiv/LuaScott/Adventure Editor Manual.md

 27).

 One warning about INSERT.
-When an insertion is made, the highest item in the data base section selected will be moved up in the list.
+When an insertion is made, the highest item in the database section selected will be moved up in the list.
 The limiting value in the HEADER is not updated however.
 A check should be made to determine if this is the case.